-Given the importance of bus services and the significant issues surrounding funding, we will develop a detailed bus strategy that aims to make bus travel more attractive and accessible.
-As well as bus services, frequencies and infrastructure, this will take into consideration improved options for ticketing (including through alignment with emerging pan northern smart ticketing initiatives) and real time journey information.
-We will also work with the local authorities, the bus industry and the Department for Transport to explore new opportunities as a result of powers available to local authorities through the Bus Services Act 2017.
+We will explore a range of solutions for developing a strategy for buses that will make bus travel more attractive and legible.
+As well as bus services, frequencies and infrastructure, this will take into consideration improved options for ticketing (including through alignment with emerging pan northern smart ticketing initiatives), real time journey information.
+We will also work with the Department for Transport to explore new opportunities as a result of powers available to local authorities through the Bus Services Act 2017.